Central Florida Intergroup

 The maturity of the Greater Orlando AA fellowship was made apparent recently.
 In the September 19, 1990, meeting minutes of the Intergroup Steering Committee, it was announced that a check for $1,000 donated for the estate of an Al-Anon was returned with the suggestion that it be issued to Al-Anon.
 Another check of $1,000 as a bequest from her husband, one of our past members, was accepted.

 This may not seem like much to those who are familiar with and who readily accept our 7th Tradition.
 However, it seems like we traveled a million miles to reach this point.
 On the one hand, the fellowship diligently observed the principle of anonymity as expressed in the 11th Tradition.
 In fact, this was practiced to a fault.
-For example, when our Intergroup representative was sent to visit a hospitalized member, it was virtually impossible to find the member because his last name was unknown.
-On the other hand, when it came to accepting money, we often ignored the 7th Tradition.

 About a dozen years ago, a number of us visited the Women’s Club of Saints Peter and Paul Church.
 The movie “Chalk Talk” was shown, followed by a question and answer period.
 We AAs left, feeling satisfied that the session went well, that we were well received, and that we had indeed carried the AA message.
-As we were entering the car, our “leader” happily announced, “They gave me a check for $20.”
-The subsequent conversation went something like:

 “You gave it back, didn’t you?”